 Electroplating – a process applied to the product’s metal finish for maximum durability and scratch-resistance – is the only step performed offsite.
 About 80% is done by hand by the company’s highly skilled master craftspeople.

 Even details such as the stainless steel screws are specially designed to prevent them from coming out, ensuring an unbreakable fit for years of wear.
-The world is scoured for the best possible components and materials, including special metal alloys with tight molecular structure that prevents rust and oxidation.
+The world is scoured for the best possible components and materials, including special metal alloys with a tight molecular structure that prevents rust and oxidation.

 Using the same precious metal finishes found on the world’s finest timepieces, each frame base is coated in palladium, then plated in 23-carat gold up to five times the industry standard.
 All finishes are topped with a corrosion-resistant coating for additional frame protection.